deeplearning4j/deeplearning4j/debug.md

 For a more in-depth exploration of the topic, see [Visually Debugging Restricted Boltzmann Machine Training with a 3D Example](http://yosinski.com/media/papers/Yosinski2012VisuallyDebuggingRestrictedBoltzmannMachine.pdf), by Jason Yosinski and Hod Lipson.

-Another typical situation is to wonder what happens over time with neural net training.
-One trick with the filters is to use filters to ensure each neuron later on in training learns multiple features.
-At later parts of training neurons will activate on different parts of features.
+You may also wonder what happens with neural-net training over time; i.e. does training change as it progresses?
+You can use filters to ensure that each neuron learns multiple features later on in training.
+That is, at later phases of training, neurons will activate on different parts of certain features.